 The more challenging parts of the world for extracting value from your points, then, largely lie in the southern hemisphere – all for slightly different reasons, starting with South America.

-From a North American perspective, the biggest hindrance to an “amazing points trip” in the traditional sense is a lack of high-quality airline products that serve the trans-Americas market.
+From a North American perspective, the biggest hindrance to an “amazing points trip” in the traditional sense is a lack of premium-quality airline products that serve the trans-Americas market.

 After all, if you’re headed to Europe or Asia, or indeed Africa or Australia, you could choose among many of the world’s leading airlines to get you there.

-But flying down to the Americas leaves you with rather slim pickings, as you essentially have two options at your disposal, neither of which are necessarily ideal:
+But flying down to the Americas leaves you with rather slim pickings, as you essentially have two solid options at your disposal:

-• You could aim for a simple and convenient direct journey on Air Canada, United, or American business class, although it can often be tough to find well-priced award availability.
+- You could aim for a simple and convenient direct journey on Air Canada, United, or American Airlines business class, although it can often be tough to find well-priced award availability.

 There are also many decent hotel redemptions to pick from, even if the quality isn’t going to blow you away like South East Asia or the Middle East – such as Tambo del Inka near Cusco, the Park Hyatt Buenos Aires, or the JW Marriott Rio de Janeiro just to name a few.